RobertoSavi/SIV-Kiwi-Vision/README.md

 # SIG-Kiwi-Vision
-A computer vision system able to detect and classify kiwis in images
+A computer vision system able to detect kiwis in images

+The Notebook relative to the project is main.ipynb

 Info:
 - Possibili feature: Dimensione, Forma, Colore, Texture, Numero